Posts Tagged ‘Dean Koontz’

 leave a comment »

-(Note: This post is the fiftieth installment in my author’s commentary for The Icon Thief, covering Chapter 49.
+Note: This post is the twenty-fifth installment in my author’s commentary for City of Exiles, covering Chapter 24.
 You can read the earlier installments here.)

 Like this: